 What Do the Experts Say?

-Experts who are into number crunching and estimating returns will recommend retirees follow what is called a decision-rule method.
-This rule assumes the spending strategy withdrawal rate comes out of a diversified portfolio of investments which will fluctuate up and down over a 30 year period.
-The investment mix contains 50 to 70% to stock allocations.
+Experts who are into number-crunching and estimating returns will recommend retirees follow what is called a decision-rule method.
+This rule assumes the spending strategy withdrawal rate comes out of a diversified portfolio of investments which will fluctuate up and down over a 30-year period.
+The investment mix contains 50 to 70% stock allocations.
 The popular 4% withdrawal rule is a decision-rule method of withdrawal.

 It will take an impressive spreadsheet to factor in all of the variables which go into evaluating spending strategies "just exactly perfect."
 Retirement planners can help with the coordination involved with multiple income sources and varied tax treatments.